Chartres: A short train ride from Paris

 A few hours in Chartres is all you need to visit the cathedral and town, take a lengthy walk, have lunch, and do a bit of shopping at the cool boutiques around town.

-Most of the trains from Paris Gare Montparnasse go directly to Chartres and take approximately one hour; other trains require a change in Maintenon and take closer to two hours.
+Most of the trains from Paris Gare Montparnasse go directly to Chartres and take approximately one hour.
+Other trains require a change in Maintenon and take closer to two hours.
 Take the direct train if possible.
-No reservation is needed, so just hop on.
+You don’t need to make a reservation, so just hop on.